prtzl/stm32/README.md

 This repository holds all the possible tools and templates for building and developing STM32 projects.
 Firmware is configured with CMake and can be built in multiple ways.

-I don't expect you to use all of the files found here or all the lines in the configuration files (Makefile, CMakeLists.txt, etc.).
-Make sure to read them and remove what you don't need.

-I will also try to make this repository as cross platform as possible.
-Currently I've tested it on Windows 10 and Linux (Fedora 35, Nixos, Ubuntu 20.04).
+Currently tested on Windows 10 and Linux (Fedora 35, Nixos, Ubuntu 20.04).
 Any problems regarding a specific distribution will be mentioned in the [workflows](#workflow).

-## Example

-You can utilize everything in root of the repository.
-It holds an example project built around `STM32F407VG` on a discovery board.
-It blinks the onboard blue LED and prints "Hello, world" over SWO.

 ## Workflow